Massachusetts Museum of Contemporary Art: Arnold Print Works

 The buildings that MASS MoCA now occupies were originally built between 1870 and 1900 by the company Arnold Print Works.
 These buildings, however, were not the first to occupy this site.
 Since colonial times small-scale industries had been located on this strategic peninsular location between the north and south branches of the Hoosic River.
 In 1860 the Arnold brothers arrived at this site and set up their company with the latest equipment for printing cloth.
 They began operating in 1862 and quickly took off.
 Aiding their success were large government contracts during the Civil War to supply cloth for the Union Army.

 In December 1871, a fire swept through the Arnold Print Works factory and destroyed eight of its buildings.
 Rebuilding started almost immediately and an expanded complex was finished in 1874.
 Despite a nationwide depression during the 1870s Arnold Print Works purchased additional land along the Hoosic River and constructed new buildings.
 By 1900, every building but one in today's Marshall Street complex was constructed.
+In 1892, Arnold Print Works purchased the design of the Ithaca Kitty stuffed toy, which sold 200,000 units that holiday season and became a national fad.